-PCOS stands for polycystic ovarian syndrome.
+PCOS stands for polycystic ovary syndrome.
 This is a disease that contributes to infertility from multiple factors.
 Women with PCOS have infrequent or absent periods because they are not releasing an egg or ovulating.
 This means that sperm and egg do not have a chance to meet so pregnancy doesn’t occur.
-Additionally, women with PCOS are more likely to have obesity and an elevated BMI has been associated with reduced chances of achieving and/or maintaining a pregnancy.
+Additionally, women with this disease are more likely to have obesity and an elevated BMI has been associated with reduced chances of achieving and/or maintaining a pregnancy.

 PCOS is technically a “diagnosis of exclusion” meaning that other conditions that can mimic PCOS must be ruled out.
 These include abnormalities of the pituitary gland, thyroid, adrenal glands, or ovaries.

 Additionally, to be diagnosed with PCOS patients must exhibit two of the following: